ATHENE

 Our Payloads

-InnovationsCampus – Mobility of the Future
+Mobility of the Future

-Since its foundation in 2019, the ICM has built up an extensive innovation ecosystem.
-With over 130 projects and a budget of 65 million euros, it is one of the largest research initiatives for sustainable mobility and the associated production technologies.
+Since its founding in 2019, the ICM has built up an extensive innovation ecosystem.
+With over 130 projects and a budget of €65 million, it is one of the largest research initiatives for sustainable mobility and related production technologies.

-In February 2021, the state government of Baden-Württemberg decided to fund the ICM with an additional 50 million euros to further expand research in the fields of zero-emission mobility, software-defined mobility and software-defined manufacturing.
-This investment underlines the importance of the ICM for the future development of mobility and production technologies and its role as a driving force for innovation in the region.
+In February 2021, the state government of Baden-Württemberg decided to provide the ICM with an additional €50 million in funding to further expand research in the areas of zero-emission mobility, software-defined mobility, and software-defined manufacturing.
+This investment underscores the importance of the ICM for the future development of mobility and production technologies and its role as a driving force for innovation in the region.

-It’s well worth a visit!
+It’s worth a visit!

 Timeline

-Thanks to generous funding from the ICM (InnovationsCampus - Mobility of the Future), KSat can finally get started with its first rover project!
-The main aim is to create a lightweight rover chassis with enough sensors to enable potential autonomous navigation and inspire young researchers.
+The time has finally come: thanks to generous funding from the ICM (Innovation Campus – Mobility of the Future), KSat can now launch its first rover project!
+The primary goal is to develop a lightweight rover chassis with enough sensors to enable potentially autonomous navigation and inspire young researchers.

 Our financial resources must be spent by the end of the year.

-Demonstration of the Rover
+Presentation of the Rover

 The rover will be used as a demonstration device at many events in the coming years.
-Come and visit us at Science Day, TryScience Day and many other events!
+Come and visit us at Science Day, TryScience Day, and many other events!

 Space Robotics

 Space robotics plays a crucial role in the exploration of our solar system.
 Interplanetary exploration rovers, such as NASA’s Curiosity and Perseverance rovers, have made significant contributions to Mars research in recent years.
 Perseverance landed on Mars in February 2021 and has since been searching for signs of past life by collecting soil samples and studying the planet’s geology.
-These rovers are equipped with advanced instruments that make it possible to analyze the Martian surface in detail and send valuable data back to Earth.
+These rovers are equipped with advanced instruments that enable them to analyze the Martian surface in detail and send valuable data back to Earth.

-We are looking for you!
+We want you!

-No matter whether you are just starting out in your first semester or are already a space expert and no matter what you are studying: we can find an exciting position for everyone in our team.
-All our projects are organized in subsystems that are responsible for different sub-areas.
-If you already know what you want to do, get in touch with us!
+Whether you are just starting your first semester or are already an aerospace expert, and regardless of what you are studying, we can find an exciting position for everyone in our team.
+All of our projects are organized into subsystems that are responsible for different areas.
+If you already know what you are interested in, please contact us!

 ATHENE Subsystems